maprix/pi_assistant/README.md

 # pi_assistant
 Speech recognition assistant based on deepspeech.
 The little program is derived from the example speech2text code published on the Tradokk web site.
 I've added a logic to cut of the sound buffer if there is no new text recognized after 2 seconds.
 This is tested mainly with the German language model created by Aashish Agarwal, but it should work with any other model in the same way.
-Currently only the continuous speech recognition is implmented.
-Any logik to compute the input is totally lacking.
+Currently only the continuous speech recognition is implemented.
+Any logik to compute the input and to transform it in any useful action is totally lacking.

 For the sound recording the usage of a PS3 Eye camera is hard coded.